The Accreditation Program

 - Safe and Efficient Public Safety Aviation Operation

 Compliance with accreditation standards provides agencies with a guidepost and foundation upon which a culture of safe operating practices may be formulated and a marker of excellence established to further develop and enhance the aviation unit’s professionalism, economic efficiency and overall effectiveness.

 - Greater accountability within the agency

-Accreditation standards provides the sheriff, chief of police or department head a proven management system of written policies and directives, safe operating practices, sound training principles, personnel qualification requirements, clearly defined lines of authority, and examples of accepted industry standards that support decision-making and resource allocation.
+Accreditation standards provides the agency head a proven management system of written policies and directives, safe operating practices, sound training principles, personnel qualification requirements, clearly defined lines of authority, and examples of accepted industry standards that support decision-making and resource allocation.